-- 1. To elect two directors to serve as Class II directors for a term of three years; - 2.
-To elect one director to serve as a Class III director for a term of one year; and - 3.
-To transact such other business as may properly come before the Meeting.
+- 1. To elect two directors to serve as Class III directors for a term of three years; - 2.
+To hold a non-binding advisory vote on executive compensation; - 3.
+To hold a non-binding advisory vote on the frequency of future executive compensation advisory votes; and - 4.
+To transact such other business as may properly come before the Meeting. - Advisory vote required by the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+See Page 9.

-Only holders of record of common stock, par value \$.01 per share, of the Company, at the close of business on August 16, 2010 are entitled to notice of, and to vote at, the Meeting.
+Only holders of record of common stock, par value \$.01 per share, of the Company, at the close of business on August 15, 2011 are entitled to notice of, and to vote at, the Meeting.